Research DatabasePeptide LibraryResearch ToolsPeptides

 • Vendor and price (tracked separately, never mixed into the comparison layer)

 This is unique.
 No other peptide research platform ingests arbitrary vendor URLs.
-It's particularly useful for obscure peptides where the only accessible documentation is on a specific vendor's page.
+It's particularly useful for obscure peptides where the only documentation lives on a specific vendor's page.

 No Vendor Sponsorship Layer

 The library is editorially independent.
 Vendors don't pay for placement.
-We don't rank compounds based on affiliate payouts.
+We don't rank compounds by affiliate payouts.
 The comparison display order is deterministic (by selection order, not by commercial interest).
-You can trust that the compound ordering you see is the compound ordering you selected.
+The compound ordering you see is the compound ordering you picked.

-Every compound in the library is built from three data sources in priority order:
+Every compound in the library is built from three sources in priority order:

-1. Primary literature (PubMed, PubMed Central, journal DOIs) — mechanism papers, PK studies, trial reports.
+1. Primary literature (PubMed, PMC, journal DOIs), mechanism papers, PK studies, trial reports.
+Every claim should resolve to a PMID or DOI.

-3. Peer-reviewed systematic reviews — especially for compounds with large literatures, a systematic review is the best single-source summary.
+3. Peer-reviewed systematic reviews and Cochrane analyses, especially for compounds with large literatures.
+A good systematic review is the cleanest single-source summary you can get.

-Vendor product pages are used only for the URL-import workflow — they populate into a separate "vendor data" layer that is explicitly excluded from the comparison and primary display.
-Vendor copy never mixes into the mechanism or dosing fields.
+Vendor product pages are only used in the URL-import workflow, they populate a separate "vendor data" layer that's explicitly kept out of the comparison and primary display.
+Vendor copy never bleeds into the mechanism or dosing fields.

 Related Reading